Several farms with varied micro-climates

 Delicate

-Balance: Balanced with an even spread of the positive characteristics of fruitiness, bitterness and piquancy.
+Balance: Balanced with a delicate and even spread of the positive characteristics of fruitiness, bitterness and fieriness.

-Complexity: A straightforward delicate oil with subtle flavours.
+Complexity: A medium length delicate oil with subtle flavours.

 Harmony: Flavours are delicate and harmonious.

-Persistence: A medium length olive oil with persisting piquancy.
+Persistence: A medium to long olive oil with persisting creamy fieriness.

-Commercial evaluation: A delicate oil best used to enhance cuisine of low intensity flavours – soups, caprese salads, Greek salads, fish, white meat, mayonnaise, alioli, baking, white sauces, pasta, risotto, tapas.
+Commercial evaluation: A subtle, delicate oil best used to enhance cuisine of low intensity flavours – white soups, Greek salads, fish, white meat, mayonnaise, aioli, baking, white sauces, pasta, risotto, tapas.

 Possible markets: Restaurants presenting fish cuisine, Asian and other consumers who prefer an oil low in bitterness.
-Consumers who come from regions such as Catalunya in Spain, Liguria in Italy and Greece where more delicate oils compliment their traditional cuisine.
+Consumers who come from coastal regions where more delicate oils compliment their traditional fish-based cuisine.

 Additional comments: A stand-alone extra virgin olive oil which would also be useful in blending with more robust or unbalanced bitter oils to improve balance and reduce intensity.